pressi/codefog_contao-widget_hours/docs/README.md

 --- | --- | ---
-rows | int |Number of input rows weekOffset | int | Starting day of the week (0=Sunday, 1=Monday, etc.) showClosed | bool | Shows a closed checkbox inheritDays | bool | Shows a inherit checkbox and a select field to choose from where
+rows | int |Number of input rows weekOffset | int | Starting day of the week (0=Sunday, 1=Monday, etc.) showClosed | bool | Shows a checkbox to mark the day as closed inheritDays | bool | Shows a inherit checkbox and a select field to choose from where to inherit

 For example implementation see below code: